 Did you know that you can go skiing in Southern California?
 The land of beaches, convertibles and short shorts is also home to Big Bear Lake in the San Bernardino National Forest.
 Trade palm trees for evergreens.
 There are two family-friendly ski resorts with all the winter activities you expect in a mountain town.
-Other fun things to do include horseback riding, bobsled and helicopter rides and a zipline tour.
+Other fun things to do include horseback riding, bobsled and helicopter rides, a zipline tour and an authentic German Oktoberfest.
 Read about a surprising twist on a Southern California getaway and check out all the fun things to do in Big Bear in winter.

 Big Bear Mountain Resort